|New web Addresses for Peak Physique

 In the Right Corner: Exercise

-place in the race for weight loss.
+its place in the race for weight loss.
 Why?
 Because savvy people realize you’ve got to hit the gym if you’re going to maximize your weight loss.
-The best
+The

 There are other reasons exercise rocks in the world of weight loss.
 It is the best way to ensure your weight you drop is fat and not muscle.
 Also, when